Hundredth

 In arithmetic, a hundredth is a single part of something that has been divided equally into a hundred parts.
 For example, a hundredth of 675 is 6.75.
-In this manner it is used with the prefix "centi" such as in centimeter.
+In this manner it is used with the prefix "centi-" such as in centimeter.
+A hundredth is also one percent.

 A hundredth is the reciprocal of 100.

 A hundredth is written as a decimal fraction as 0.01, and as a vulgar fraction as 1/100.

 “Hundredth” is also the ordinal number that follows “ninety-ninth” and precedes “hundred and first.”
 It is written as 100th.